superflows-dev/superflows-docs/docs/building-blocks/install.md

 ## react-sf-building-blocks

-Install the react-sf-building-blocks package to gain access to the building blocks.
-Install it, if you haven't already.
+Install the react-sf-building-blocks supermod to gain access to the building blocks.
+Install it.

 ```bash
 npm install --save react-sf-building-blocks